 Our Staff

-• Rebekah Cohen Morris, Executive Director
+• Rebekah Cohen Morris, Esq.
+Executive Director

 Rebekah Cohen Morris is the Executive Director of Aim Women’s Center and the Mother of Mercy Home.
 Before joining Aim, she served as a high school teacher in Atlanta, was elected to the Doraville City Council, and earned her law degree from Georgia State University.